DOMESTIC STUDY 001

 The work undertaken through SLOANEHOME proceeds with an awareness of this historical echo.
 The study and restoration of the Reule-Smith House, a Gothic Revival residence designed by Alexander Jackson Davis in the region that shaped his early picturesque vision, becomes both an architectural project and a reflection on the cyclical nature of cultural memory.
 Documented through Archive Box 01 — The Golden Reule, the interior study records the materials, palettes, and observations through which the house is understood and interpreted in the present moment.

-The completion of this first study is intended to culminate in a public presentation organized in partnership with the Skaneateles Historical Society, benefiting the Society and its developing library.
+The completion of this first study is intended to benefit local historical institutions as it progresses.
 The occasion will coincide with the preparation of an updated volume on the architecturally significant homes of the village.
-The previous guide to Skaneateles’ historic architecture inadvertently omitted the Reule-Smith House, and the work documented through the archive therefore quietly restores the house to the architectural record of the community.
+The previous guide to Skaneateles’ historic architecture inadvertently omitted the Reule-Smith House, and the work documented through the archive thus quietly restores the house to the architectural record of the community.
 In doing so, the project establishes a framework through which future interior studies may be undertaken in dialogue with the village itself.
 Each year, SLOANEHOME may select a new residence for study, pairing architectural research, restoration, and public presentation with a corresponding archival volume and community benefit.

-In this way the archive becomes more than a record of design work; it becomes a living document of place.
-What begins with a single house and a single table in Skaneateles has the potential, over time, to suggest a broader model in which local histories, domestic architecture, and cultural institutions are studied together through similar archival frameworks.
-Should the work continue to grow, other regions may one day adopt comparable satellite studies, each rooted in its own landscape and architectural lineage while contributing to a shared archive of domestic life.
+With this intent, the archive becomes more than a record of design work; it becomes a living document of place.
+What begins with a single house and a single table in Skaneateles suggests a broader framework in which domestic architecture, local histories, and cultural memory may be studied together through the archive itself.
+Rooted in its own landscape and architectural lineage, the work remains specific to place while contributing to a larger record of domestic life.

 A collage of historical images including architectural drawings, a portrait of a man, and a black-and-white illustration of a house with two chimneys surrounded by trees.